Intimidation and Death on the Dodder.

 I believe this vixen is a survivor of the family that were killed here some time back.

-She is back with cubs which she initially kept well hidden.
+She is back with cubs initially kept well hidden.

 A proud Mum with one of her cubs to the riverbank.

 This riverside regular wonders what all the fuss is about.

 They are growing quickly.

 The pups quickly settle down for an orderly lunch.

 The Vixen shelters from the hail-storm to watch photographers getting drowned.

 While the Dippers were further down the river I quickly grabbed rubbish from the top of the weir (The weir is the backdrop to many wildlife shots) I was then rewarded in the evening with seeing Ollie the Otter.

 The otter descending a steep bank to enter the river.

 Quietly watching photographers who are looking in the other direction.